LeontKing2/Datastore-Mock/README.md

 # Datastore-Mock
 Datastore mock i created for austiblox. i guess
+## Warning!
+This is for personal use only(by that i mean no other game can connect to your python script unless you host another one with a different port)

 ## How to use:
 1. Start the python script(make sure to install em flask package)